navi0105/LyricAlignment/README.md

 ### Training
 Excute `train_multitask.py` to train model, don't forget preprocess your data first.
-You can set `--train-alignment` / `--train-transcript` batch to determine which task you want to train.
-Of course you can set two flags at the same time for multitask training.
+You can set `--train-alignment` / `--train-transcript` flag to determine which task you want to train.
+Of course you can set both flags at the same time for multitask training.
 ```bash
 python train_multitask.py \
     --train-data [train_data_1] [train_data_2] ... [train_data_N] \